ekala-project/eka/README.md

 ## Core Commands

-The following demos illustrate the two fundamental operations in `eka` with lay the foundation: publishing atoms and adding them as dependencies to a project.
+The following demos illustrate two of the fundamental operations in `eka`: publishing atoms and adding them as dependencies to a project.

 ### `eka publish`: Publishing Atoms